 For creators in the under-$2K/month MRR range, the math now decisively favors leaving.
 At $1,000/month in course revenue, Basic ($143/mo annual) consumes 14.3% of revenue before processing fees.
 At $500/month, it's 28.6%.
 Those aren't sustainable platform-fee percentages for a small creator business.

-• Trustpilot rating 3.5/5 from 2,308 reviews.
+- Trustpilot rating 3.5/5 from 2,308 reviews on Trustpilot.
 76% are five-star (highest of any major platform), but the negative reviews concentrate around billing rigidity (strict no-refund policy), declining support quality, and dismissive handling of disputes.

-• Active Change.org petition opposing the 2025 pricing changes, signed by existing Kajabi customers.
-The Reddit r/kajabi sub regularly surfaces posts like "$1200/year price increase WTF" and "Anyone else looking to get off Kajabi because of the price increases?"
+- Public customer pushback on the price changes.
+The Reddit r/kajabi sub surfaces regular posts about the 2025 pricing changes, with threads like "$1200/year price increase WTF" and "Anyone else looking to get off Kajabi because of the price increases?" accumulating dozens of replies from existing customers.

 The pattern is "test loyalty until it breaks, then re-acquire at promotional pricing."
 It's a viable strategy for a company with strong product-market fit and inelastic demand — existing customers absorb the cost; new customers replace anyone who leaves.
 The question for each individual creator is whether you're comfortable being the funding source for that cycle.